MicroEJ/docs/SDK6UserGuide/troubleshooting.rst

 Missing Tasks in the Gradle view of Android Studio
 --------------------------------------------------

-In some cases, Android Studio may not build all the Gradle tasks, the ``Task list not built...`` message is displayed:
+In some cases, Android Studio may not build all the Gradle tasks, the :guilabel:`Task list not built...` message is displayed:

 	.. figure:: images/android-studio-gradle-tasks.png
 		:alt: Incomplete Gradle tasks list in Android Studio